-An executed copy of the LLP Agreement will be filed with the registrar through filing LLP e-form 3 within 30 (thirty) days from the date of incorporation.
+viii.
+Terms related to liability of Partners and DP's and consequences of breach of agreement etc. An executed copy of the LLP Agreement will be filed with the registrar through filing LLP e-form 3 within 30 (thirty) days from the date of incorporation.

-F. What is the time frame within which an LLP can be formed?
+G. What is the time frame within which an LLP can be formed?

 Formation of an LLP has two parts.
 In first part, it has to apply for name reservation followed by formal incorporation of an LLP.
-Once LLP is incorporated, within 30 (thirty) days, it should file the LLP Agreement
+Once LLP is incorporated, , it should file the LLP Agreement within the timelines as mentioned above.